Slackadays/Clipboard/README.md

 The Clipboard Project <sub>(CB for short)</sub> is a fast and lightweight, feature packed, and user friendly tool that saves you time and effort in _style_.

-With it, you'll be able to remember anything, anytime, anywhere at the literal press of a button, just like having a second brain.
+You'll be able to remember anything, anytime, anywhere at the literal press of a button, just like having a second brain.

 I originally made this to fix some huge annoyances in other tools like a frustrating user experience, strangely limited features and only working on one platform.

 But now?

-CB is the world's first (and currently only) complete, honest-to-goodness clipboard manager for anybody who can press keys on a keyboard.
+CB is now the world's first (and currently only) complete, honest-to-goodness clipboard manager for anybody who can press keys on a keyboard.

 <br>